 Why is branding important?

-Having a strong brand helps you distinguish you from your competition and shows you as someone who is more recognized by customers and prospects alike.
-Technology allows customers to compare products of different businesses.
+Technology allows customers to compare the products of different businesses.
 If you are in a field where there is not much differentiation between you and your competitor, then the only thing that can put you one step above is the power of your brand.

 #1 Get customer’s attention: